rafavzqz/geopdes/trunk/geopdes_base/doc/README.txt

  * Install the "nurbs" package available on http://octave.sf.net:
    - uncompress and untar the file nurbs-<version>.tar.gz.
-     We recommend you to do this in the toolbox folder of Matlab.

  * Install the mex-files for the "nurbs" package (OPTIONAL):
    - uncompress and untar the file nurbs_mex_files.tar.gz in the folder